SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   See also, *Device Management > Monitoring and controlling devices > Working with operations* in the *User guide*."
 - label: events-all
   title: Events
   content: "Operations are used to remotely control devices.
-You can find on overview of the events across all devices here.
+You can find an overview of the events across all devices here.
 To view the operations of a particular device, switch to the **Events** tab in the details of this device.

   Since devices may send large amounts of event data, you can filter the data to be displayed by date or type, using the fields at the top left.